Silicon: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Physiological Mechanism of Action of Silicon

 The physiological processes by which silicon affects the body and brain are intricate and not entirely understood.
 The suggested mechanism relates to silicon’s capacity to affect aluminum’s neurotoxicity and bioavailability in relation to cognitive health.
-Based on scientific research, aluminum levels in the body may play a role in oxidative stress and neurodegenerative illnesses.
+Based on scientific research, aluminum levels in the body may play a role in oxidative and neurodegenerative illnesses.
 Silicon has the ability to bind to aluminum, lowering its bioavailability and promoting its elimination, potentially lessening the harmful effects of aluminum on neural tissues.

 Moreover, silicon may indirectly boost brain function through its involvement in maintaining the integrity and health of connective tissue.
 The formation of collagen and glycosaminoglycan in the brain’s extracellular matrix, which supports neighboring cells structurally and biochemically, may be aided by silicon, allowing neural networks to continue operating at their best.